d3sformal/debug-infra-gentests/sandbox/02-ipc/ipc-hooklib/README.md

 This library allows the instrumented program to communicate with the [`llcap-server`](../llcap-server/).
 We inject calls to this library into the target program via the [`llvm-pass`](../../01-llvm-ir/llvm-pass/).
 The library is primarily written in C++ but should be linkable to a C binary.

+## Build

+Building should be as simple as running

+    cmake ./ && make

 ## Terminology

 * see the [project's concepts](../../../README.md#concepts)